 Most instruments have two rounds of auditions.
 The first round takes place all over the country and the majority of final round auditions are held in London, with some taking place in Manchester and Birmingham.
 Harp, double bass, tuba, percussion and orchestral keyboard have a single audition.
-Returning NYO Musicians audition at final round only.
+Returning NYO musicians audition at final round only.

 In your audition you will be asked to play your chosen piece(s) together with a selection of the orchestral excerpts.
 This will be followed by a short interview.
 After your audition, you will take part in a short workshop with other candidates.